Newark Water Quality at a Glance

 Is Newark’s tap water safe to drink?

-Yes, Newark’s tap water is safe to drink and meets all federal and state water quality standards.
-Following concerns about lead levels in 2017-2019, the city implemented one of the most aggressive and successful lead service line replacement programs in American history, replacing over 23,000 lead service lines throughout the city.
+Yes, Newark’s tap water meets all federal and New Jersey state drinking water standards as of 2026.
+Following the 2017–2019 lead crisis, the city implemented one of the most aggressive lead service line replacement programmes in US history, replacing over 23,000 lead service lines at no cost to residents.

 How did Newark replace all its lead service lines so quickly?

-Newark’s unprecedented lead service line replacement program succeeded through several innovative approaches:
+Newark’s unprecedented lead service line replacement programme succeeded through several innovative approaches:

-• Innovative financing: The program secured $190 million through the Essex County Improvement Authority, allowing replacements at no cost to residents
+• Innovative financing: The programme secured $120 million through the Essex County Improvement Authority at no cost to residents — no tax increases or rate hikes

-• Efficient implementation: Multiple contractors worked simultaneously across the city, completing up to 120 replacements daily
+• Efficient implementation: Multiple contractors working simultaneously completed up to 120 replacements daily

 • Data-driven approach: Comprehensive mapping and inventory of service lines guided efficient deployment of resources